Main characters (entire play)

 - Shoo Out the Clowns: Primarily used to round out the Schuyler sisters, Peggy disappears by Act II right before Hamilton's life snowballs into a shitshow.
 Historically, Peggy died a couple of years before Hamilton in the same year as her nephew Philip.
 Outside of the context of the story, her actor goes on to play Maria Reynolds in Act II.

 The eldest son of Alexander and Eliza Hamilton, named after his grandfather Philip Schuyler.

 The role of Philip was double-cast with John Laurens.

 - Bullying a Dragon: Challenges a much older man to a duel despite having no experience dueling himself.

-- Died in Your Arms Tonight: His mother and father held him as he succumbed to his bullet wound.
+- Died in Your Arms Tonight: His mother and father hold him as he succumbs to his bullet wound.